Africa's online hate speech laws sound alarm over press freedom | DW | 23.02.2020

 Germany's export hit NetzDG

-The German NetzDG, of all things, may have contributed to the advance of internet censorship in Africa.
+The German NetzDG may have contributed to the advance of internet censorship in Africa.
 At least that's what a study by the Danish civil rights think tank Justitia suggests.
 The title of the report alone speaks volumes: The Digital German Wall: How Germany (Accidentally) Created a Prototype for Global Online Censorship.

 Take Kenya, for example: In June 2017, shortly after the first presentation of the NetzDG in the German Bundestag, parliament passed a law against hate speech online, explains Jacob Mchangama, a Danish lawyer and director of Justitia.
 "I think the German NetzDG law has given justification to African countries, many of them authoritarian," he told DW.
 "I think these countries probably would have created online censorship laws anyway, because they always had problems with freedom of expression, even before the internet.
 But when one of Europe's leading democracies makes a law that creates possibilities for online censorship, then it becomes much easier for authoritarian states to justify online censorship."